Guide to Radial Balance in Photography

 In fact, one of the older forms of using both colors and form to create radial balance can be found in ancient mandalas.
 A more modern example can be seen in how a kaleidoscope works with colors.

 If you’re used to using the rule of thirds as your primary compositional tool, using radial balance may seem a bit strange at first.
-Not only are you centering the subject, but you’re also creating symmetry in the image.
+Not only are you centering the subject, but you’re also creating symmetry in your photography.
 Both of these are generally avoided in the rule of thirds.

 Why is Radial Balance important?